SOliv1/ms-cook-corner/README.md

 #### User Stories:
 * As a customer, I want to be able to quickly look up the best products to use for my recipes, so that I can order via the website from the company.
-I want to experiement with the           recipes: edit / delete / and update with my own versions of a particular recipe to try out on   friends and family.
+I want to experiement with the recipes: edit / delete / and update with my own versions of a particular recipe.
+I want to try them out on friends and family.
 Talk about inspiring recipes with other keen cooks, and add my own recipes  to the mix.
   *Happy Customer - I. Cook

 * I love the look and feel of the website.
 It is very appealing and harmoniously set up.
 I can find everything from the **Mason and Cash Company** here and I adore all things **British**.
 The recipes are delicious.
-I relish trying them out, discussing with other likeminded members   on the site.
-I love adding recipies to the site as I discover new dishes.
+I relish trying them out and discussing with other likeminded members here.
+I love adding recipes to the website as I discover new dishes.
 A fullfilling hobby!
   *Satisfied Customer - W. E. Bake

 * I love social media and am looking forward to sharing my recipes with other keen bloggers and social media aficionados!
  *Love it - S. M. Butterfly

 * What a pretty website! - so simple to use - I would like to be able to sort recipes and rate them.
 Looking forward to receiving   newsletters, trying all the mouthwatering dishes and sharing with my friends.
   *Can't wait  - B. Patience

 ### wireframes and Mockups: